Most Freelancers Don’t Have a Sales Problem (They Have a Skills Problem)

 Here’s what I do: I follow the really smart people who spend way more money than I do on Facebook ads.
 People who have access to Meta reps, bigger budgets, and more resources than I’ll ever have.

-These experts share their knowledge for free.
+These experts know how to become a successful freelancer and share their knowledge for free.
 New iOS updates, creative strategies, audience insights, campaign structures—it’s all there if you know where to look.

 While I’m managing my campaigns, I’m also learning from people who are 10 steps ahead of me.
 This makes me better at my job, which makes my clients happier, which leads to more referrals.